Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Kelley Villa almost 4 years ago
+Kelley Villa over 4 years ago

 The city must reallocate $25 million to mental health and youth programs instead of giving the Phoenix Police Department a $25 million increase.
 I also do not support a budget that does not fully fund the Civilian Review Board and the Office of Oversight and Accountability.